 Full-time students registered in a degree or diploma-granting course are allowed to work on the campus of the institution at which they are registered without the need for an employment authorization.
 This includes on-campus employment for graduate, teaching or research assistants.
 Spouses of full-time students are eligible for open or open/restricted employment authorizations, depending on medical requirements having been met

 There are two major steps to take if you wish to go to Canada to study at secondary or post-secondary (tertiary or advanced) level.
 First, you must be accepted for a program of study by a recognized Canadian secondary school or post-secondary institution.
 Second, you must apply for and be granted a student authorization (and visa if required) from Canadian immigration authorities.
-These procedures take considerable time, and you should apply six to twelve months before you wish to begin your studies in Canada.
+These procedures take considerable time, and you should apply six to eight months before you wish to begin your studies in Canada.

 Student Authorization Procedure: